 Use corporate analysis template to help create the three forms that are fundamental for profitability management: the balance sheet, the income statement, and the cash flow statement.
 It is not rare for a corporate analysis to methodically investigate each feature of the company’s actions and then work on to form an opinion of the efficiency and productivity of these actions.
-From this point of view, corporate analysis is a series of sovereign yet inter-connected assessments of each key element of the company’s work.
+From this point of view, the corporate analysis is a series of sovereign yet inter-connected assessments of each key element of the company’s work.

 Corporate analysis helps companies: